dborth/vbagx/README.md

 VBA-GX includes a dynamic recompiler (JIT) for GBA games, built entirely from scratch specifically for VBA-GX.
-Rather than interpreting GBA code one instruction at a time, it translates hot game code directly into native Wii CPU instructions, while carefully preserving the timing accuracy of the original interpreter core.
+Rather than interpreting GBA code one instruction at a time, it translates hot game code directly into native Broadway/Gekko CPU instructions, while carefully preserving the timing accuracy of the original interpreter core.
 The result is a major speed boost with excellent compatibility - even demanding GBA titles run with plenty of headroom to spare above a full, locked 60fps, rather than merely scraping by.

-This option is only available on Wii, and can be turned on or off from the main menu under Settings > Emulation > GBA Dynamic Recompilation.
-It is not available on GameCube.
+It can be turned on or off from the main menu under Settings > Emulation > GBA Dynamic Recompilation.
+On Wii it's on solid ground and safe to leave on by default.
+On GameCube it's newly available as of this release, made possible by the new ARAM/SD hybrid ROM pager, and is offered as an option rather than the default while it gets more mileage across a wider range of games and ROM sizes.

 Dynamic Recompilation is very stable, but if you ever notice graphical glitches or other unexpected behavior in a specific game, try turning it off